vuejs/pinia/packages/docs/ssr/nuxt.md

 ```

 :::tip
-If you're using **npm**, `ERESOLVE unable to resolve dependency tree` error may happen when trying to `npm install` pinia into Nuxt project.
-This can be fixed by adding the following into your `package.json`:
+If you're using npm, you might encounter an _ERESOLVE unable to resolve dependency tree_ error.
+In that case, add the following to your `package.json`:

 ```js
 "overrides": {